cponcej/awesome-tech/docs/sw-devel.md

 ### Alternative editors
 - [Atom 1.1 is out](http://blog.atom.io/2015/10/29/atom-1-1-is-out.html)
+- [Lime Text](http://limetext.org/) Lime Text is a powerful and elegant text editor primarily developed in Go that aims to be a Free and open-source software successor to Sublime Text.
 - [Android Studio 2.0](http://developer.android.com/sdk/index.html)
 	- [Say hello to a faster Android emulator](https://infinum.co/the-capsized-eight/articles/say-hello-to-a-faster-android-emulator)
 	- [Android development is 30% more expensive than iOS.
 And we have the numbers to prove it!](https://infinum.co/the-capsized-eight/articles/android-development-is-30-percent-more-expensive-than-ios)